washaweb/bootstrap-modal-transition/README.md

 bootstrap-modal-transition
 ==========================

-Some cool css transition effects to use with **[Bootstrap 3 modals](http://getbootstrap.com/javascript/#modals)**
+Some smooth css transition effects to extend **[Bootstrap 3 modals](http://getbootstrap.com/javascript/#modals)**

 ### Intro

-Bootstrap comes with just a simple fade transition for modals showing.
+Bootstrap comes with just a simple fade transition for modals display.
-If you like having choice, just add bootstrap-modal-transition to your project and it will extends modals with some more cool transitions :
+If you like having choice, just add 'bootstrap-modal-transition.less' to your Bootstrap 3 LESS project and it will extends modals with these new transitions :

  * zoom
  * newspaper